-The President of the United States has already honored our distinguished space men today, as they in turn have honored our country.
+The President of the United States has already honored ou distinguished space men today, as they in turn have honored our country.

-I would, however, like to add my few words of praise to

-Dr. Berry, to Colonel Cooper, and to Commander Conrad.
+I would, however, like to add my few words of praise to (All) for the Dr. Berry, to Colonel Cooper, and to Commander Conrad.
 Also, I want to commend every responsible person in Government and in industry who contributed to the great space adventure and great space success of the Gemini-5.